jaspector

 No public evidence found of a general unincorporated-county building permit program.
 Verified permit controls are narrower.
 OSSF permits are required for all on-site sewage facilities regardless of acreage.
 Floodplain Development Permits are required for development in regulated flood hazard areas.
 Subdivision plats and associated approvals are required for covered land divisions.
 A county-road-access permit is required to construct or revise a new or existing entrance onto a county road.

-Typical processing time is OSSF inspections must be requested at least 5 working days in advance.
+Building permit processing times in unincorporated Mills County, TX typically run OSSF inspections must be requested at least 5 working days in advance.
 County-road-access work cannot start until the fully executed permit is issued and 48-hour notice is given to the County Commissioner.
 Final plat must be filed within 12 months of the preliminary plat..
+Timelines can vary based on project complexity and current department workload.